Mama (2013 film)

-Mama is a 2013 supernatural horror film directed and co-written by Andy Muschietti in his directorial debut and based on his 2008 Argentine short film Mamá.
-The film stars Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier, Isabelle Nélisse, Daniel Kash, and Javier Botet as the title character.
+Mama is a 2013 English-language supernatural horror film directed and co-written by Andy Muschietti in his directorial debut and based on his 2008 Argentine short film Mamá.
+A co-production between Spain and Canada, the film stars Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier, Isabelle Nélisse, Daniel Kash, and Javier Botet as the title character.

 The film follows two young girls abandoned in a forest cabin, fostered by an unknown entity that they fondly call "Mama", which eventually follows them to their new suburban home led by two adults after their uncle retrieves them.

-It was produced by J. Miles Dale and co-writer Barbara Muschietti, with Guillermo del Toro serving as executive producer.
-The film was theatrically released in theaters on 18 January 2013, by Universal Pictures.
-Mama received mixed reviews from critics, with many praising the performances and atmosphere, with criticism for plot and writing.
-The film was a box office success, grossing $148 million against a $15 million budget.
+It was produced by J. Miles Dale and co-written by Barbara Muschietti, with Guillermo del Toro serving as executive producer.
+The film was theatrically released on 18 January 2013, by Universal Pictures.
+Mama received positive reviews from critics and was a box office success, grossing $148 million against a $15 million budget.

 Plot

-Distraught after losing his fortune in the 2008 financial crisis, stockbroker Jeffrey Desange murders his colleagues and his estranged wife before taking his young daughters, 3-year-old Victoria and 1-year-old Lily, away from home.
-Driving dangerously fast on a snowy road, Jeffrey loses control; the car slides down the mountain and crashes into the woods, breaking Victoria's glasses.
-Surviving the collision, he takes the children into an abandoned cabin.
-Planning to kill his daughters and then himself, he prepares to shoot Victoria but is attacked and killed by a shadowy figure.
+Distraught after losing his fortune in the 2008 financial crisis, stockbroker Jeffrey Desange murders his colleagues and his estranged wife before kidnapping his young daughters, 3-year-old Victoria and 1-year-old Lily.
+Driving recklessly on a snowy road, Jeffrey gets into a car crash, breaking Victoria's glasses.
+Surviving the collision, he takes the children to an abandoned cabin.
+Planning to kill his daughters and then himself, he prepares to shoot Victoria but is killed by a shadowy figure.

-Five years later, a rescue party, sponsored by Jeffrey's identical twin brother Lucas, finds a now 8-year-old Victoria and a now 6-year-old Lily in the cabin, alive but in a feral state after five years of isolation.
-The girls are put in a welfare clinic under the watch of Dr. Gerald Dreyfuss.
-They refer to "Mama," a mysterious maternal protector figure.
-The girls are initially hostile to Lucas, but Victoria recognizes him after he gives her a pair of glasses and she can see properly.
-Dreyfuss agrees to support Lucas and his girlfriend Annabel's custody claim against the girls' maternal great-aunt, Jean Podolski, as long as Dreyfuss is allowed to monitor the girls' progress.
-Victoria acclimates quickly to domestic life while Lily retains much of her feral behavior.
+Five years later, a search party sponsored by Jeffrey's identical twin brother Lucas finds the cabin.
+Inside, they find the girls, 8-year-old Victoria and 6-year-old Lily, alive but feral after years of isolation.
+They are put in a welfare clinic under Dr. Gerald Dreyfuss.
+During therapy sessions they refer to "Mama," a mysterious maternal protector figure.
+The girls are initially hostile to Lucas but Victoria recognizes him after she wears glasses and can see properly.
+Dr. Dreyfuss offers accommodation for Lucas, his girlfriend Annabel and the two girls, in exchange for access to them during therapy sessions for research.

+As the makeshift family settles in their new house, Victoria acclimates quickly to domestic life while Lily retains much of her feral behavior.
 Lucas is attacked by a mysterious entity and put into a coma, leaving Annabel to care for the girls alone.
-Though reluctant at first, she makes progress with Victoria, but Lily remains hostile.
-Alarmed by nightmares of a strange woman and Victoria's warning about Mama's jealousy, Annabel asks Dreyfuss to investigate further.
-Dreyfuss’s research brings to light the story of Edith Brennan, a mentally-ill asylum patient who died in the 1800s; he recovers a box from a government warehouse containing a baby's remains.
+She makes progress with Victoria but Lily remains hostile.
+Alarmed by nightmares of a strange woman and Victoria's warning about Mama, Annabel asks Dreyfuss to investigate.
+Dreyfuss's research brings to light the story of Edith Brennan, a mentally ill asylum patient who died in the 1800s; he recovers a box from a government warehouse containing a baby's remains.